-- Community-onset (CO) LabID Event: Date specimen collected ≤ 3 calendar days after date of current admission to the facility (specifically, days 1, 2, or 3 of admission). - Long-term Care Facility-onset (LO) LabID Event: Date specimen collected > 3 calendar days after date of current admission to the facility (specifically, on or after day 4). - o LO LabID Events can be further sub-classified as:
+- \\ Important: Duplicate MDRO LabID Events will be excluded from rate calculations - II.
+Nonduplicate MDRO LabID Events will be categorized based on the following: (1) date of current admission to the facility; (2) date specimen collected (event date); and (3) date of last transfer from acute care to your facility. - Community-onset (CO) LabID Event: Date specimen collected $\leq 3$ calendar days after date of current admission to the facility (specifically, days 1, 2, or 3 of admission). - Long-term Care Facility-onset (LO) LabID Event: Date specimen collected > 3 calendar days after date of current admission to the facility (on or after day 4). - o LO LabID Events can be further sub-classified as:

-Acute Care Transfer-Long-term Care Facility-onset (ACT-LO): LTCF-onset (LO) LabID Event with date specimen collected ≤ 4 weeks following date of last transfer from an Acute Care Facility (hospital, long-term acute care hospital, or acute inpatient rehabilitation facility only) to the LTCF.
+Acute Care Transfer-Long-term Care Facility-onset (ACT-LO): LTCFonset (LO) LabID Event with date specimen collected $\leq 4$ weeks following date of last transfer from an Acute Care Facility (hospital, long-term acute care hospital, or acute inpatient rehabilitation facility only) to the LTCF.

 EXAMPLE: Ms. T was first admitted to the LTCF on June 4th.
 On June 6th, a foot ulcer tested positive for MRSA.
-Since she had not had a positive MRSA positive isolate performed in the previous 14 days, while receiving care in the LTCF, the result was entered into NHSN as a MRSA LabID Event for June 6th (date of specimen collection).
-The NHSN application categorized the LabID Event as Community-onset (CO) since the specimen was collected within the first 3 days of her current admission date into the facility.
-If the specimen had been first collected four or more days (June 7th or later) after her current admission date into the facility, the NHSN application would've categorized the LabID Event as Long-term Care Facility-onset (LO).
+A MRSA LabID Event was submitted to NHSN June 6th (date of specimen collection).
+NHSN categorized the LabID Event as Community-onset since the specimen was collected within the first 3 days of her current admission into the facility.
+If the specimen had been first collected four or more days (June 7th or later) after her current admission date into the facility, the NHSN application would have categorized the LabID Event as Long-term Care Facility-onset.

-Example: NHSN Classification of Lab ID Events as Community-onset or LTCF-onset Admission date June 4 th June 5 th June 6 th June 7 th June 8th day 1 day 2 day 3 day 4 day 5 Community-onset (CO) Long-term Care Facility-onset (LO)
+Example: NHSN Classification of Lab ID Events as Community-onset or LTCF-onset Admission date June 4 th June 5 th June 6 th June 7 th June 8 th day 1 day 2 day 3 day 4 day 5 Community-onset (CO) Long-term Care Fa acility-onset (LO)